DataDog/browser-sdk/packages/rum/README.md

 ## Setup

+The RUM Browser SDK supports all modern desktop and mobile browsers including IE11.
+For more information, see the [Browser Support][8] table.

-To set up Datadog RUM browser monitoring:
+To set up RUM Browser Monitoring:

-1. In Datadog, navigate to the [Real User Monitoring page][1] and click the **New Application** button.
+1. In Datadog, navigate to the [**RUM Applications** page][1] and click the **New Application** button.
 2. Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.
-3. Setup the Datadog RUM SDK via [npm](#npm) or via one of the hosted versions: [CDN async](#cdn-async) or [CDN sync](#cdn-sync).
+3. Setup the RUM Browser SDK with [npm](#npm) or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
 4. Deploy the changes to your application.
-Once your deployment is live, Datadog collects events from user browsers.
+Once your deployment is live, Datadog collects events from your users' browsers.
-5. Visualize the [data collected][2] using Datadog [dashboards][3].
+5. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].

-**Note**: Your application shows up on the application list page as "pending" until Datadog starts receiving data.

-**Supported browsers**: The RUM SDK supports all modern desktop and mobile browsers including IE11.
-See the [browser support][8] table.
+Until Datadog starts to receive data, your application appears as "pending" on the **RUM Applications** page.

 ### Choose the right installation method

 npm (node package manager)
 : This method is recommended for modern web applications.
-The RUM SDK gets packaged with the rest of your front-end javascript code.
+The RUM Browser SDK is packaged with the rest of your front-end JavaScript code.
 It has no impact on page load performance.
-However, the SDK might miss errors, resources and user actions triggered before the SDK is initialized. **Note:** it is recommended to use a matching version with logs SDK if used.
+However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.
+Datadog recommends using a matching version with the Browser Logs SDK if you are collecting logs.

 CDN async
 : This method is recommended for web applications with performance targets.
-The RUM SDK is loaded from our CDN asynchronously: this method ensures the SDK download does not impact page load performance.
-However, the SDK might miss errors, resources and user actions triggered before the SDK is initialized.
+The RUM Browser SDK loads from our CDN asynchronously, ensuring the SDK download does not impact page load performance.
+However, the SDK may miss errors, resources, and user actions triggered before the SDK is initialized.

 CDN sync
 : This method is recommended for collecting all RUM events.
-The RUM SDK is loaded from our CDN synchronously: this method ensures the SDK is loaded first and collects all errors, resources and user actions.
-This method might impact page load performance.
+The RUM Browser SDK loads from our CDN synchronously, ensuring the SDK loads first and collects all errors, resources, and user actions.
+This method may impact page load performance.

 ### npm